It4innovations/hyperqueue/docs/deployment/allocation.md

     ```

 ## Useful autoalloc commands
-Here is a list of useful commands to manage automatic allocation:
+Below you can find a list of useful automatic allocation commands.
+The complete `hq alloc` CLI reference can be found [here](cli:hq.alloc).

 ### Display a list of all allocation queues

+The [`hq alloc list`](cli:hq.alloc.ist) command will show basic information about all allocation queues.

 ```bash
 $ hq alloc list
 ```

 ### Display information about an allocation queue

+The [`hq alloc info`](cli:hq.alloc.info) command will show allocations in the selected allocation queue.

 ```bash
 $ hq alloc info <queue-id>
 ```